ZJU-BrainNet/Brant.github.io/index.md

 <center><font size="6"> Performance </font><br/> </center>

 The figure below summarizes the results of all the downstream tasks, including neural signal forecasting, frequency-phase forecasting, imputation and seizure detection.
-As a foundation model for intracranial recordings, Brant achieves consistent SOTA performance on a variety of tasks compared with other baseline models.
+As a foundation model for intracranial recordings, compared with other baselines, Brant achieves consistent SOTA performance on a variety of tasks w.r.t. several medical scenarios, showing the great potential in neural recordings modeling.

 <div align=center>
 <img src="figures/overall_res.png" alt="Overall performance of Brant and baselines" />